isomerpages/govtech-stp/_work-pass-holder-lane/01c-FDWCN-FAQ.md

 You and your FDW or CN should take note of the risks, including contracting infectious diseases like COVID-19 from the person she is sharing room with.
 If any of them tests positive for COVID-19, their Stay-Home Notice (SHN) may be extended.
 In this case, there may be additional costs for her stay and medical related procedures.

-The room sharing request is subject to the availability of twin rooms at the dedicated SHN facility, which are limited, and room allocation by the facility operator upon check-in.
+[Note] The room sharing request is subject to the availability of twin rooms at the dedicated SHN facility, which are limited, and room allocation by the facility operator upon check-in.
 If she is able to share a room, the cost of her stay will be $1,000 including GST.
 Otherwise, the standard rate of $1,500 including GST will apply.

 If you and your FDW/CN are agreeable to proceed with the room sharing request, please complete these actions: